 Undergraduate Students ($XX)

-XX SJSU undergraduate students will be hired, per project year, at a rate of $XX per hour to work XX hours per week for XX weeks during the academic year and XX hours per week for XX weeks during the summer..
+XX SJSU undergraduate students will be hired, per project year, at a rate of $XX per hour to work XX hours per week for XX weeks during the academic year and XX hours per week for XX weeks during the summer.
 The students will be responsible for (insert details).

 Fringe Benefits ($XX)